- Those who would give up essential liberty to purchase a little temporary safety deserve neither liberty nor safety.

 1) Invoke a terrifying real or perceived treat.
 I don’t want to feed into conspiracy theories concerning 9/11.
 In all probability 9/11 happened the way that the official reports state.

+In Mussolini's Italy, in Nazi Germany, in communist East Germany, in communist China - in every closed society - secret police spy on ordinary people and encourage neighbours to spy on neighbours.
+The Stasi needed to keep only a minority of East Germans under surveillance to convince a majority that they themselves were being watched.
 5) Target highly visible people for speaking out against govt.
 Dan Rather, Bill Keller and 2 others were fired for speaking out against the Iraq war.
 Other people have died in Iraq since the US invaded, but unlike wars of the past we don’t hear about all of the civilians being killed.
 Also the deaths of mercenaries are kept secret.
 According to an insider from Backwater the death toll is something like 800.
 It can be trivial: a church in Pasadena, whose minister preached that Jesus was in favour of peace, found itself being investigated by the Internal Revenue Service, while churches that got Republicans out to vote, which is equally illegal under US tax law, have been left alone.

 6) Control the press